dasiths/dasiths.github.io/_posts/2019-01-07-mediator-pattern-implemented-in-net.md

 ## Motivation

 There are a few .NET implementations around.
 This [post](https://drusellers.com/posts/greenpipes/) by Dru Sellers pointed me in the right direction.
 The most popular one of course is [MediatR](https://github.com/jbogard/MediatR) from Jimmy Bogard.
-It's a very simple library with a `Request` and `Response` model with support for middleware.
+It's a very simple library with a `Message` and `Response` model with support for middleware.
 After investigating the source for `MediatR` (Which heavily inspired my design) and some other libraries I decided to create my own.

 My motivations were the following.

-- Defined types (of requests) for `Queries`, `Commands` and `Events`.
-I want the message type to convey intent.
+- Defined types (of `Messages`) for `Queries`, `Commands` and `Events`.
+Convery the intent clearly.
-- Support for cancellation tokens.
+- Support for cancellation tokens all the way down to message handlers.
 - Have a `MediationContext`.
-So when the request handler is called the Request is concise and lightweight.
-Any context related information is captured in this class.
+So when the message handler is called the Message is **concise and lightweight**.
+Any context related information is captured in the MediationContext instead.
-- Concept of `middleware`, where each request goes through the pipeline and response come back through it.
+- Concept of `Middleware`, where each message goes through the pipeline and response come back through it.
-- Have the ability to dispatch requests over the cloud (Using MassTransit or something similar) to a consumer (and get a response back).
-Much like how the [Brighter](https://github.com/BrighterCommand/Brighter) framework functions.
+- Have the ability to dispatch messages over the wire to a consumer (and get a response back).
+The ambition is **clearly not** to create a full framework that supports sending message over the wire, but rather to make this library integrate with something like [MassTransit](http://masstransit-project.com/) with minimal effort.

 ## Design

-Conceptually I want the Mediator to take in a request, dispatch it to the domain and give the caller the result back.
+Conceptually I want the Mediator to take in a message, dispatch it to the domain and give the caller the result back.
 I needed the following core pieces to achieve that.

-- Request and Response
+- Message and Response

-    The request is defined as `IRequest<TResponse>` where `TResponse` is the type of Response.
-This assumes that every request has a matching response.
+    The message is defined as `IMessage<TResponse>` where `TResponse` is the type of Response.
+This assumes that every message has a matching response.

 - Queries, Command and Events

     - Queries are meant to return something.
-Therefore it is easy to define as `IQuery<TResponse> : IReuqest<TResponse>`
+Therefore it is easy to define as `IQuery<TResponse> : IMessage<TResponse>`
     - Commands don't return anything.
 To represent nothing I defined a type called `Unit`.
-Hence the definition for a command becomes `ICommand : IRequest<Unit>`
+Hence the definition for a command becomes `ICommand : IMessage<Unit>`
-    - Event is the same. `IEvent : IRequest<Unit>`
+    - Event is the same. `IEvent : IMessage<Unit>`

-- Request Handlers
+- Message Handlers

-    There will be a single method with the signature `Task<TResponse> Handle(IRequest<TResponse> request, IMediationContext mediationContext, CancellationToken cancellationToken)`.
+    There will be a single method with the signature `Task<TResponse> Handle(IMessage<TResponse> message, IMediationContext mediationContext, CancellationToken cancellationToken)`.
     ```csharp
-    public interface IRequestHandler<in TRequest, TResponse> where TRequest : IRequest<TResponse>
+    public interface IMessageHandler<in TMessage, TResponse> where TMessage : IMessage<TResponse>
     {
-        Task<TResponse> HandleAsync(TRequest request, IMediationContext mediationContext,
+        Task<TResponse> HandleAsync(TMessage message, IMediationContext mediationContext,
             CancellationToken cancellationToken);
     }
     ```